 François Lenormant – Youth and Education

-Lenormant’s father, Charles Lenormant, distinguished as an archaeologist, numismatist and Egyptologist, was anxious that his son should follow in his steps.
+François Lenormant was born in Paris, France, to his father Charles Lenormant, who, distinguished as an archaeologist, numismatist and Egyptologist, was anxious that his son should follow in his steps.
 He made him begin Greek at the age of six, and the child responded so well to this precocious scheme of instruction, that when he was only fourteen an essay of his, “Lettre â M. Hase sur des tablettes grecques trouvées â Memphis”, on the Greek tablets found at Memphis, appeared in the Revue Archéologique.
 In 1856 he won the numismatic prize of the “Académie des Inscriptions with an essay entitled Classification des monnaies des Lagides”.
 While pursuing his classical studies, he attended the lectures of the faculty of law and in 1857 received his degree as licentiate.